 There are several advantages to using the classification method:

-4. It allows for a fair and equitable evaluation of all jobs within the organization.
+- It allows for a fair and equitable evaluation of all jobs within the organization.
+This method helps maintain internal equity by ensuring that compensation is balanced relative to roles and responsibilities.

 What are the different types of job classification systems?